 The jungle of the misty Virunga volcano mountains in central Africa is so dense that even the raindrops falling in rain season do not reach the muddy ground.
 At night it gets freezing cold, and snow lies on the top of the highest volcano.
 And as if nature wasn’t already hard enough, the border region of Rwanda, the Democratic Republic of Congo, and Uganda is shaken by crises and wars.
 These volcanoes are the home of mountain gorillas.

-Whereas the Volcanoes Park in Rwanda has become a tourist magnet, Congo's Virunga Park struggles with difficulties.
 The North Kivu region comprising the Virunga National Park in Congo is enduring recurrent unrest.
-Mountain gorillas are not only threatened by poachers setting up traps and hunting for infant animals to sell them illegally.
+The mountain gorillas are not only threatened by poachers setting up traps and hunting for infant animals to sell them illegally.
 Wars and rebels terrorizing the region have led to habitat loss when refugees arriving after the 1994 genocide in Rwanda expanded settlements.
 The demands for charcoal as cooking fuel causes massive deforestation.
 Charcoal trade is lucrative source of profit among the armed groups in the region.

-The Virunga National Park is Africa’s oldest national park, and a UNESCO World Heritage Site.
+The Virunga National Park is Africa’s oldest national park, founded in 1925 by King Albert I of Belgium, and a UNESCO World Heritage Site.
 But nevertheless, oil companies plan to explore the Virunga region for oil.
 Whereas Total has given up plans after protests by conservation groups, British oil company Soco insists after being given a concession by DR Congo’s government – although Congolese law forbids such activities in National Parks.

 The director of the Virunga National Park in the Democratic Republic of the Congo, Emmanuel de Merode, intents the Virunga Park to be the motor for the whole region, attracting tourists and boosting the economy – allowing to build schools, clinics, and roads.
 De Merode opposes all oil exploration in the park.
 In April 2014, he was shot and severely wounded in an ambush.
 More than 140 rangers trying to protect the mountain gorillas have been killed in the past ten years.